-Anything that increases a person's chance of developing a disease is called a risk factor.
+Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
-Risk factors for lung cancer include the following:
+Talk with your doctor if you think you may be at risk.

 - Smoking cigarettes, pipes, or cigars, now or in the past.

-- Being exposed to second-hand smoke.
+- Being exposed to secondhand smoke.

 - Being treated with radiation therapy to the breast or chest.

 - Being exposed to asbestos, chromium, nickel, arsenic, soot, or tar in the workplace.

 - Being exposed to radon in the home or workplace.

 - Being infected with the human immunodeficiency virus (HIV).

 - Using beta carotene supplements and being a heavy smoker.

 When smoking is combined with other risk factors, the risk of lung cancer is increased.